sfarrens/make-tutorial/cmake-part5/readme.md

 - `src/io.cpp`: Code that handles the FITS IO of a given file.
 - `src/listheader.cpp`: A script that reads the header of a given FITS file.

-## CMake

-### Example
+## Example

 For this example we will look at the file `CMakeLists.txt`.

-For this example we want to build multiple target executables.
+Here we want to build multiple target executables.
 So, we begin by creating a list of targets.

 ```cmake
 set(TARGET_LIST main listheader)